 Erin I. Larson, PhD

-Lead Aquatic Ecologist – Research Professor | 907-786-6392 | elarson15 (at) alaska.edu
+Assistant Director – Lead Aquatic Ecologist | 907-786-6392 | elarson15 (at) alaska.edu

 Erin earned her B.A. in Biology with a focus in Ecology at Dartmouth College and her Ph.D. in Ecology and Evolutionary Biology at Cornell University.
-She served as an Assistant Professor of Environmental Science at Alaska Pacific University before joining the Aquatic Ecology team at ACCS.
+She served as an Assistant Professor of Environmental Science at Alaska Pacific University before joining the Aquatic Ecology team at ACCS as Research Faculty.
 Erin is a community and ecosystem ecologist who thinks broadly about the effects of disturbance on community diversity and ecosystem processes in aquatic systems.
 She has research experience in locations ranging from Ecuador to Colorado to Alaska.
 In addition to her ecological research program, Erin is invested in expanding opportunities for students to engage in research and in studying effective teaching practices.

 Audrey Huff, PhD